Not all protoclusters host evolved galaxies: Evidence for reduced environmental effects in a lower halo mass protocluster at $z = 7.66$: Protocluster-resident sample

-We additionally show the UVLF of \pc\ in Figure~\ref{fig:LF} and compare it to the nominal UVLF \citep{harikane_pure_2024}, finding it to be $\sim 300$ times in excess of the nominal UVLF.
-We additionally compare to the UVLF of A2744-PC-z7p9, measured over the same central volume of $\sim 19\ {\rm cMpc}^3$.
-The normalisation of the local UVLF of A2744-PC-z7p9 is around a factor of six greater than \pc\ in the regime where the photometric selection has a high completeness, indicating that \pc\ is a slightly less extreme environment than A2744-PC-z7p9.
+Figure~\ref{fig:LF} shows the UVLF of \pc.
+We compared it to the nominal UVLF \citep{harikane_pure_2024} and find it to be $\sim 300$ times higher than the nominal UVLF.
+We note here that while we expect the UVLF to become incomplete near the $5\sigma$ imaging depth, correcting for completeness would only further enhance the offset from the nominal UVLF.
+We additionally compared the UVLF of \pc\ with that of A2744-PC-z7p9, measured over the same central volume of $\sim 19\ {\rm cMpc}^3$.
+The normalisation of the local UVLF of A2744-PC-z7p9 is around a factor of six greater than that of \pc\ in the regime where the photometric selection has a high completeness, indicating that \pc\ is a slightly less extreme environment than A2744-PC-z7p9.

-We additionally compare to simulations of overdense environments from \cite{kulkarni_reionization_2011} and \cite{trebitsch_obelisk_2021}\footnote{The UVLF of Obelisk at $z=7.9$, shown in Figure~\ref{fig:LF}, is taken from \cite{witten_before_2025}, which focuses on the central $R=2$~cMpc of the protocluster and applies a dust prescription with a Small Magellanic Cloud-like extinction law, described in Trebitsch et al. in prep. and \citet{volonteri_exploring_2025}.}.
-Both of the simulations show a shallower evolution of the UVLF relative to the nominal UVLF.
-The simulations show an excess in the brightest objects, which are known to be biased to overdense environments \citep{jespersen_significance_2025}, and a deficit of fainter objects, expected due to the excessive Lyman-Werner production in these environments, suppressing star formation in low-mass DM haloes.
-The SMACS0723 UVLF is consistent with the shape of both the nominal UVLF (scaled by a factor of 300) and the shallower UVLF from simulations of overdense environments; however, we do note a slight excess in UV-bright galaxies, in line with the latter.
+We also compared the UVLF of \pc\ to simulations of overdense environments from \cite{kulkarni_reionization_2011} and \cite{trebitsch_obelisk_2021}\footnote{The UVLF of Obelisk at $z=7.9$, shown in Figure~\ref{fig:LF}, is taken from \cite{witten_before_2025}, which focuses on the central $R=2$~cMpc of the protocluster and applies a dust prescription with a Small Magellanic Cloud-like extinction law, described in Trebitsch et al. in prep. and \citet{volonteri_exploring_2025}.}.
+Both simulations show a shallower evolution of the UVLF relative to the nominal UVLF.
+They also show an excess of bright objects, which are known to be biased toward overdense environments \citep{jespersen_significance_2025}, and a deficit of fainter objects.
+This deficit is expected due to enhanced Lyman-Werner production in these environments, which suppresses star formation in low-mass DM haloes.
+The SMACS0723 UVLF is consistent with the shape of both the nominal UVLF (scaled by a factor of 300) and the shallower UVLF from simulations of overdense environments; however, we do note a slight excess of UV-bright galaxies, in line with the latter.